jebelz/GEO/README.md

 _Answer_:

-Transformation are 1st class object that permit arithmetic operations.
+Transformation are 1st class objects that permit composing operations.
      Hence, you build a a full 3-DoF rotation as a product of 3 simple 1-DoF rotations.
 With the affine transformation, you can build any 6-DoF coordinate transformation out of its building blocks-- and compose